 CNN’s editor-at-large Chris Cillizza wrote an op-ed on Wednesday entitled “How Rand Paul suddenly became Donald Trump’s best buddy.”
 Cillizza, attempting to debunk Trump and chastise Senator Rand Paul (R-KY) for siding with the president in his crusade against the surveillance state, alluded to Clapper as definitive proof:

 It’s worth noting here that Paul’s conflations aren’t, well, accurate.
 We know from Clapper that no FISA order for the wire-tapping of Trump Tower exists…

 The senator was one of the first to come out and showcase his incredulity about Clapper’s January testimony.

 The same officials and agencies that would have generated skepticism among the left during the Bush administration are now being championed as individuals of honor and integrity.
 History has shown that the likes of Clapper will lie under oath for political expediency.
 The U.S. intelligence community has failed on numerous occasions, and its line of work is specializing in deception.

 It is true that the media hates Trump, but their partisan behavior is excusing the intelligence community’s own odious escapades.
 The public is beginning to wake up to the media’s agenda.
 According to a September 2016 Gallup poll, trust in the mainstream media is at an all-time low.
 According to a new Gallup poll released on Thursday, 62% of Americans see partisan bias in the news media.

-With this blind faith in intelligence officials, the media lose credibility with each passing day.We value your comments!
-Please weigh in on our comment section below.
+With this blind faith in intelligence officials, the media lose credibility with each passing day.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com